Caitlin Cook - Lead Vocals, Guitar

 Debut performance at Webster Hall in New York (08/07/17)

-Regularly performs at Rockwood Music Hall, Arlene's Grocery, Bowery Electric, Pianos, & Mercury Lounge.
+Regularly performs at Rockwood Music Hall, Mercury Lounge, The Bitter End, Arlene's Grocery, & Bowery Electric.

-Frankly Benjamin is a seven-piece indie rock band based out of Brooklyn.
+Frankly Benjamin is a seven-piece indie rock band based in Brooklyn.

 With its members hailing from all over America and drawing from the vast landscape of musical influences, Frankly Benjamin embraces a fresh and formidable sound that is equal parts indie rock, soul, and folk.
 A gritty descendant of the Decemberists, second cousin to Parliament/Funkadelic, or great-grandchild of Fleetwood Mac, Frankly Benjamin effortlessly blends raw lyricism, resounding harmonies, and infectious melodies with echoes of classic soul brought to bear by the band's prominent horn section.